Log1x/filament-starter/README.md

 # Filament Starter

-This is my preferred defaults to quickly bootstrap a [TALL stack](https://tallstack.dev/) project utilizing [Filament](https://filamentphp.com/) for the admin panel.
+This is my preferred starting point to quickly bootstrap a [TALL stack](https://tallstack.dev/) project utilizing [Filament](https://filamentphp.com/) for the admin panel.

 ## Features